 - You can pair your Apple Watch again at any time and set it up from the latest backup

 Please note that if your Apple Watch is unpaired while out of range of your iPhone, it’s quite possible that your recent backup might not have the latest data from the Apple Watch.
-For further in-depth guide on how to backup your Apple Watch, click here.

-Back Up iTunes Library Using An External Hard Drive
+Back-Up iTunes Library Using An External Hard Drive

-If you are anything like me, you have different music files spread across different devices so first we’ll need to collect all those files into a central library on one computer.
+If you are anything like me, you have different music files spread across different devices so first, we’ll need to collect all those files into a central library on one computer.
 To do this, we’ll use iCloud Music Library.

 1. Open iTunes on the one computer that will house our central library